 It is not, however, with the writer's argument, but with its spirit, that we are concerned.
 We are solicitous that men who bear a character for conscience and scruple should be induced to disclaim this discreditable concoction of impudence and ribaldry.
 Mr. GLADSTONE, at least, will not rest under to save them from starvation.
 "It is not the imputation of having accredited the possible to decide whether the voracity vulgar pamphleteer who praises him.
-Mr. of the quadrupeds was intercaudal or LAYARD stated that there were no horses to suicaudal."
-The sick and wounded, it is bardier or vengeful aristocrat sold him that bargain?"
-But the fact remains, that the siege guns could not be moved for want of horses, which could not be supplied "for the monce from the resources of the country, or from the horse-artillery."
+Mr. of the quadrupeds was intercaudal or LAYARD stated that there were no horses to drag the siego guns to their position.
+With triumphant technicality the writer exclaims, condition "unquestionably as deplorable as " Poor Mr. LAYAND!
+What malicious bom- | can be conceived," because their tents were bardier or vengeful aristocrat sold him that bargain?"
+But the fact remains, that the siege guns could not be moved for want of horses, which could not be supplied "for the nonce from the resources of the country, or from the horse-artillery."
 A joke about "donkeys" on shipboard does not alter the complexion of the case.
-There may have been "a vast ideal of hard lying," but even the pamphlet saffirms no more than that the army before Mebastopol was not so wretched throughout Burgos and Moscow.
-"Let us see, in the first place, what the Government at home aid for the purpose of supplying the army with food, clothes, and shelter.
-But wait a moment, Friend SNARL has something to say intithis stage of affairs.
-'Talk of the acts of Ministers, he exclaims, 'why it is a notorious soldiers were fighting and bleeding for their meditation," and we are left to consider exactly suited to their own irritated temper.

-in SNAP, 'was held between the prorogation of Parliament and the month of October.
-"The Queen therself," ominously observes press, and a dumb senate, might not be the GROWL to Miss GRUNDY, 'was not in London at any time in September.'"
-The plea tune.
-Who is answerable for these suggesin mitigation is this: "The time for counsel tions? was past; the die had been cast; the army had been ordered to the Crimea; and Ministers could do no more than await the execution of their orders.
-They could only watch events, wait for news, and be prepared for every contingency:" which was precisely what they were not prepared for.
-Our soldiers perished of wet and cold, and the Duke of Newcastle, who justified himself manfully, is thus defended.
+There may have been "a vast deal of hard lying," but even the pamphlet affirms no more than that the army before Sebastopol was not so wretched throughout the winter as the armies which fled from Burgos and Moscow.
+"Let us see, in the first place, what the Government at home did for the purpose of supplying the army with food, clothes, and shelter.
+But wait a moment, Friend SNARL has something to say at this stage of affairs.
+"Talk of the acts of Ministers,' he exclaims, ' why it is a notorious | time of war, as it has unquestionably worked and a scandalous fact, that they were all in peace."
+Prince ALBERT'S Trinity House shooting in the Highlands while our brave oration is then quoted as "well-deserving of soldiers were fighting and bleeding for their meditation," and we are left to consider in SNAP, 'was held between the prorogation which the English nation has struggled to of Parliament and the month of October.'
+'The Queen herself,' ominously observes press, and a dumb senate, might not be the GROWL to Miss GRUNDY, 'was not in Lon-don at any time in September.'"
+The plead tune.
+Who is answerable for these suggesin mitigation is this: "The time for counsel tions? was past; the die had been cast; the army the execution of their orders.
+They could only watch events, wait for news, and be prepared for every contingency:" which pared for.
+Our soldiers perished of wet and cold, and the Duke of NEWCASTLE, who justified himself manfully, is thus defended.
 "It is to be hoped that Lord PANMURE will be less Spartan in his notions than his heartless predecessor," and that he will "give them 'zephyrs' for the summer.
 Why, indeed, should he not supply the gallant fellows with umbrellas, or with those blue veils which our dandies have in our times made an article of male attire.
-They would not be rebuked human arrogance, the religious people more out of place in the field than on the of England scoffed at the suggestion of a pro-turf, and so trifling a homage to the manly vidental reproof with the philosophical scep- sentiments of the day would be appreciated
+They would not be turf, and so triffing a homage to the manly